MAN SE: Takeover by Volkswagen

 In July 2011, Volkswagen AG acquired a 55.9% voting stake and 53.7% of the share capital in MAN SE.
 Pending regulatory approval, Volkswagen planned to merge MAN and Scania AB to create Europe's largest truck maker.
 The combined trucks group is planned to save about 400 million euros per year, mainly by bundling procurement.
 Regulatory approval was granted, and the takeover was completed in November 2011.

 In April 2012, MAN SE announced that Volkswagen had increased its interest to a 73.0% voting stake and 71.08% of the share capital.

 On 6 June 2012, Volkswagen AG announced that it had increased its share of voting rights in MAN SE to 75.03%, paving the way for a domination agreement to be put in place.

 From January 2019, MAN's Power Engineering division, made up of MAN Energy Solutions (formerly MAN Diesel and Turbo) and MAN SE's 76% stake in RENK AG were sold to the Volkswagen Group, leaving MAN SE as the holding company for commercial vehicle units, MAN Truck & Bus, and MAN Latin America, under the responsibility of Volkswagen's subsidiary, Traton SE.

 In March 2019, MAN SE announced that 94.36% of its shares were held by Traton.

-In February 2020, Traton announced that it intends to merge MAN SE with Traton to simplify the latter's overall structure.
-As a result of the merger, MAN Truck & Bus, Scania AB, and Volkswagen Caminhões e Ônibus will become wholly owned, direct subsidiaries of Traton.
+In February 2020, Traton announced that it intended to merge MAN SE with Traton to simplify the latter's overall structure.
+As a result of the merger, MAN Truck & Bus, Scania AB, and Volkswagen Caminhões e Ônibus became wholly owned, direct subsidiaries of Traton.

-In September 2020, the company announced that it will be cutting over 9,500 job positions at its MAN Truck & Bus division, as a result of the COVID-19 pandemic economic effects.
-The company made the move to generate €1.8 billion of cost savings by 2023.
+In September 2020, the company announced that it would be cutting over 9,500 job positions at its MAN Truck & Bus division, as a result of the COVID-19 pandemic economic effects.
+The company made the move to generate €1.8 billion of cost savings by 2023, which was a success.